 The good news is, both addiction and anxiety are completely treatable diseases.

-In severe cases of anxiety and addiction, those suffering from this co-occurring disorder should seek out a dual diagnosis inpatient treatment facility.
+In severe cases of anxiety and addiction, those suffering from this co-occurring disorder should seek out a dual diagnosis treatment center.
 Here, patients will receive a unique blend of treatment options that will work together to address the root of the anxiety and addiction.
 Treatment will consist of several different modalities that could include behavioral therapies, medication to help reduce symptoms of anxiety, support meetings and more.

 The most important thing to remember when treating a co-occurring disorder is that the cycle must be broken, and this starts by identifying the root cause of the addiction or anxiety.
 Once the underlying trigger has been identified, it can be treated in order to break the negative behavioral patterns of substance use.